 Isn’t God “unfair” (“capricious” or “arbitrary”) in favoring some with mercy and compassion now, while depriving others of these at this time?
 And, if God shows mercy to some while not showing mercy to others, wouldn’t they lose their “free will” — their freedom of choice?

 Paul explains God’s prerogative by the analogy of a potter and clay (Romans 9:19-21).
 It is absolutely and unquestionably the potter’s prerogative as to what kind of “vessel” (whatever ceramic artifact, symbolizing humanity as a creation from clay) the potter decides or chooses to make — whether “for honor” or “for dishonor.”
-For example, it is entirely up to the potter to make out of the same clay a fine glazed porcelain figurine fit to be set in a palace, or a lowly terracotta flower pot.
+For example, it is entirely up to the potter to make out of the same lump of clay a fine glazed porcelain figurine fit to be set in a palace, or a lowly terracotta flower pot.

 As “clay” man does not have that prerogative or choice!
 For most people, this may be hard to swallow, but it’s the truth!
 As such, man is at the mercy of His Potter.
 In verses 22-24 Paul further explains these two kinds of vessels as “vessels of wrath” and “vessels of mercy” that God had “prepared beforehand” — whether for destruction, or for glory.
 That is, during this first season of grace.